mx3m/mx3m.github.io/_drafts/2015-06-22-sales-is-no-insult.markdown

 ### Invisibility cloaks

-Consultant, Account Manager, Asset Manager, Investment Banker, Financial Advisor, Apple Genius, Estate Agent...
-They're invisibility cloaks.
+Consultant, Account Manager, Asset Manager, Investment Banker, Financial Advisor, Apple Genius, Estate Agent... **They're invisibility cloaks**.
 We're running out of titles to hide our salesmen.

 And for what?
 When did *sales* as a word become dirty enough that we wanted to hide it?

+### Perverted culture

+Business and sales is a perverted culture.